-It poured rain the other day, which left me unmotivated to leave the house.
-Therefore, I had to think of random kids crafts to keep La Jolla Girl busy.
-This is not genius, but if you happen to have the ingredients, you may buy yourself some sanity if you’re ever in the same situation.
-There’s lots of photos in this post, but we did a lot different things with what we had available, and managed to have a lot of fun doing it.
+This kids craft is not genius, but if you happen to have the ingredients, you may buy yourself some sanity on a rainy day.
+My 3-year-old and I decorated holiday marshmallows in different ways with what we had available, and managed to have a lot of fun doing it.
 This project happened by accident, as we intended to do something else, but I grabbed from the pantry:

 1. Large Marshmallows